 When speaking with friends, coworkers and patients about how they are feeling about themselves and their food choices right now, the feedback is that stress is changing how we feel in our bodies (both our moods and physical body type), and driving less favorable food and drink decisions.
 My body may always feel a little different after this year independent of how cleanly I eat or how much I exercise, but what I want the most right now is the peace I feel within myself when I know I’m taking good care of myself mentally and physically.
 Bring on the green vegetables.

-If you want to join the Diet Improved Nutrition Program we are hosting virtual group meetings every Wednesday afternoon in July starting July 1st.
+If you want to join the Diet Improved Nutrition Program we are hosting virtual group meetings Wednesday evenings starting September 30th.
 The cost of the program is $250 and includes five cumulative virtual group classes that follow the outline of the nutrition education program as well as two virtual or in person 30-minute dietitian appointments.
-Use your dietitian appointments in July or August to customize your program, troubleshoot problems and for accountability and support.
+Use your dietitian appointments in October or November to customize your program, troubleshoot problems and for accountability and support.
 To reserve your space call Alliance Integrative Medicine at 513-791-5521.